yzernik/guides/ubuntu/thundroid_full.md

 maxuploadtarget=5000
 ```

+⚠️ Change rpcpassword to your secure `password [B]`, otherwise your funds might get stolen.

 ### Autostart bitcoind

 The system needs to run the bitcoin daemon automatically in the  background, even when nobody is logged in.
 We use “systemd“, a daemon  that controls the startup process using configuration files.

 * Exit the “bitcoin” user session back to user “admin”
    `$ exit`
 * Create the configuration file in the Nano text editor and copy the following paragraph.
+Save and exit.
    `$ sudo nano /etc/systemd/system/bitcoind.service`

 Content of the file *bitcoind.service*:

 ```
-# RaspiBolt LND Mainnet: systemd unit for bitcoind
+# Thundroid: systemd unit for bitcoind
 # /etc/systemd/system/bitcoind.service

 [Unit]